 Many people equate the sound of the drill with pain.
 The logic behind this is simple: if you’ve had a painful dentistry experience in the past which was accompanied by the sound of a dental tool, you’ll have come to associate the sound with pain.
-Just hearing the sound of the high-speed handpiece (aka “the drill”) may evoke a perception of pain.
-It can help to bear in mind that the sound actually has no correlation to pain once you are numbed up – it’s just air turbulence spinning the bur (unless it’s an electric handpiece – see below).
+Just hearing the sound of the high-speed handpiece aka the drill may evoke a perception of pain.
+Bear in mind that the sound actually has no correlation to pain once you’re numbed up – it’s just air turbulence spinning the bur (unless it’s an electric handpiece – see below).